Sudan's military dissolves transitional government in coup - KRDO

 Hamdok had been under pressure to release a statement “in support of the takeover,” a statement from the Information Ministry read, but instead he called on pro-democracy protestors take to the streets in peaceful protest.

-“Sudanese Prime Minister Abdalla Hamdok, in a message from his house arrest, asks the Sudanese to adhere to peaceful (means of protest) and occupy the streets to defend their revolution,” the ministry said in the Facebook post.
+“Sudanese Prime Minister Abdalla Hamdok, in a message from his house arrest, asks the Sudanese to adhere to peaceful (means of protest) and occupy the streets to defend their revolution,” the ministry said.

 ‘Worry in our hearts’